fplab/ui-for-pl/src/live-programming.rst

   values at the criterion statement.
   The paper showed that the problem of computing minimal static slices is undecidable, but that approximate static slices can be found using data flow analysis.

 .. container:: bib-item

+  .. bibliography:: debugging.bib
+    :filter: key == 'xu2005survey'

+  This paper surveyed a wide variety of extensions and variations of program slicing that had been developed since Weiser first proposed the technique in 1981 :cite:`weiser1981slicing`.

+.. container:: bib-item